alextselegidis/easyappointments/docs/docker.md

 }
 ```

 In the host machine the server is accessible from `http://localhost:8000` and the database from `localhost:8001`.

-You can remove the docker containers with `docker rm easyappointments-server easyappointments-database`.

-You can remove the server image with `docker rmi easyappointments-server:v1`.
+You can additionally access phpMyAdmin from `http://localhost:8002` and MailHog from `http://localhost:8003`.

+**Attention:** This configuration is mend to make development easier.
+It is not intended to server as a production
+environment!

+A production image of Easy!Appointments is available at: https://github.com/alextselegidis/easyappointments-docker

 *This document applies to Easy!Appointments v1.4.3.*